gravitational/careers/challenges/cloud/sre.md

 * Ability to run the server
 * Ability to execute integration tests against the local Kubernetes cluster
 * GitHub Actions for every commit that verifies code quality, ensures the software builds, and all tests pass
+  * Unit testing and static analysis is in scope
+  * Integration testing can be omitted/skipped

 ### Deployment